When plotting a garden of blue hues, consider some of our favorite blue flowers.

-Pulmonaria.
-Shade lovers, Pulmonarias or lungworts do best in rich, well-drained soil that is kept moist.
+Pulmonarias or lungworts do best growing in shade and rich, well-drained soil that is kept moist.
 Foliage is marbled, mottled, or dappled with spots in white or silver.
 This woodland garden includes two blue-flowered lungworts: Pulmonaria Glacier and Pulmonaria Benediction.
 The accompanying white flower is Symphytum x uplandicum variegatum, a hybrid comfrey.

 Pulmonaria "Benediction" has large leafy clumps of dark green foliage with widely spaced silver spotting and spring flowers of dark blue.

 Commonly known as Grecian Windflowers, garden varieties of Anemone blanda bloom in sky blue and dark blue.
 Plant tubers in groups of two dozen or more under trees and shrubs for drifts of intense color.

 Primula vulgaris Eugenie, like other double-flowered primroses, is a long bloomer.
 Primrose varieties like light shade, fertile soil, and moist conditions.
 Japanese primrose (Primula japonica) also is available with purple and magenta blossoms.